medic/cht-infrastructure/self-hosting/README.md

 You will have to click to through the SSL Security warning.
 Click Advanced -> Continue to site.

-### Clean up an re-install
+### Clean up and re-install

 You could have missed some of the instructions above and end with a bricked setup.
 You can use the commands below to clean up and start afresh.

 Stop containers:

-- `docker-compose down or docker stop medic-os && docker stop haproxy`
+- `docker stop medic-os && docker stop haproxy`

 Remove containers:

-- `docker-compose rm or docker rm medic-os && docker rm haproxy`
+- `docker rm medic-os && docker rm haproxy`

 Clean data volume:

 - `docker volume rm medic-data`

-Note: Running `docker-compose down -v` from the docker-compose.yml directory would do all the above 3 steps
+Note: Running `docker-compose -f docker-compose.yml down -v`  would do all the above 3 steps

 Prune system: